 An annual report will be submitted to the shareholders.
-The annual report will include audited financial statements and such other details as are necessary to permit an informed assessment of the company's performance and financial position during the reporting period provided to the shareholders.
+The annual report will include audited financial statements and such other details as are necessary to permit an informed assessment of the company's performance and financial position during the reporting period.

-A quarterly report will be provided to shareholders which reports on health and safety practices and performance within the company.
+A quarterly report will be provided to the shareholder covering all aspects of business performance including health and safety practices.

-A half-yearly report will be provided to CCHL.
-These reports will contain unaudited information and comply with NZ IAS 34.
+A half-yearly report will be provided to the shareholder.
+These reports will contain unaudited information and will comply with NZ IAS 34.